quantrancse/hako2epub/README.md

   <h2 align="center">hako2epub</h2>

   <p align="center">
-    A tool to download light novel on <a href=https://ln.hako.re/>ln.hako.re</a> as epub file format
+    A tool to download light novels from <a href=https://ln.hako.re/>ln.hako.re</a> in epub file format for offline reading.
     <br />
     <br />
     <a href="https://rebrand.ly/hako2epub">Download</a>